-Programming experience with Python (3.8 or higher) and Java (11 or higher) is required, as well as knowledge of Git.
-We'll use GitHub for all source code and may incorporate features of GitHub Classroom.
+As I mentioned, programming experience with Python (3.9 or higher), likely C# and .NET (possibly some C++) is required, as well as knowledge of Git.
+We'll use GitHub for all source code management and may also incorporate features of GitHub Classroom.
 In general, GitHub will be used to manage all assignments and submissions.

-You'll essentially build two separate applications: A 'Constrained Device App' written in Python, and a 'Gateway Device App' written in Java.
-Each will start with very basic functionality and build up its capabilities with each class and associated Lab Module.
+You'll essentially build two separate applications: An 'Edge Device App' written in Python, and a Digital Twin App' that runs within a 3D game engine environment (as of now, I expect this will involve C# development specifically for the Unity 3D game engine, although this is subject to change).
+There will be other libraries you'll need to incorporate that will be provided either in full or with some requisite modifications depending on the lab module.
+Each application will start with very basic functionality and build up its capabilities with each class and associated Lab Module.